GluuFederation/docs-ce-prod/docs/source/user-management/user-registration.md

 ## Enable User Registration
 To enable user registration via the Gluu Server, follow these steps:

-1. Navigate to `Manage Custom Scripts` and select the `User Registration` category.
+1. Navigate to `Manage Custom Scripts` and select the `User Registration` tab.

 1. Enable the `user_registration` script and press save.